aartaka/stumpwm-config/README.md

 ## config

 The hub for all the configuration.
 Things of interest:
-- A huge `setf` in the begining, heavily customizing Stump to my linking.
+- A huge `setf` in the begining, heavily customizing Stump to my liking.
 - Volume control with `increase-volume`, `decrease-volume`, `toggle-mute`.
 - Lots of keybindings for everything really.
 - `screen-lock-less-mode` to prevent the machine from going to sleep.